Event:

 14 weeks from intros to event day

-When we first met in mid-July, 2025, Super Dispatch told the Clearcraft team they were looking for communications and logistics support for the company’s first big, self-hosted event, the Super Dispatch Broker Summit.
-They’d be bringing together VIP customers and prospects from the U.S. and Europe for a three-day Summit in Cancún, Mexico.
+When we first met in mid-July, 2025, Super Dispatch told the Clearcraft team they were looking for communications and logistics support for their first major event, the Super Dispatch Broker Summit.
+They’d be bringing VIP customers and prospects from the U.S. and Europe for a three-day Summit in Cancún, Mexico.

 Clearcraft signed on with Super Dispatch to hit three key targets: